Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Tiny Adversarial Multi-Objective One-Shot NAS

 \subsection{\textbf{Adversarial Training}}

 We aim to explore the influence of network architecture on its robustness against adversarial attacks.
 So we focus on white box adversarial attacks bounded by $l_{\infty}$.
 As we all know, PGD \cite{madry:madry2017towards} adversarial training is computationally expensive and hard to converge.
-We follow \cite{zhang:zhang2019theoretically, zhang:zhang2019you} and adapt the TRADES-YOPO-m-n algorithm \cite{zhang:zhang2019you} to speed up our adversarial training.
+We follow \cite{zhang:zhang2019theoretically, zhang:zhang2019you} and adopt the TRADES-YOPO-m-n algorithm \cite{zhang:zhang2019you} to speed up our adversarial training.
 This work adopts the loss function in \cite{zhang:zhang2019theoretically}, which is described as below:

-where $\ell$ and $\mathcal{L}\left ( .,. \right )$ denote the cross-entropy loss function and the consistency loss function, respectively; $f_{\theta}(x)$ denotes the neural network parameterized by $\theta$; $\eta$ denotes that the image noise (perturbation); $\lambda$ is a balancing hyperparameter.
-This loss function is to reduce the gap between adversarial examples and non-adversarial examples when the model undertakes the classification task, i.e. make the classification boundary more smooth.
-YOPO-m-n borrows the idea from Pontryagin's Maximum Principle \cite{kopp1962pontryagin} to approximate the back-propogation.
-One assumption of YOPO is that the adversarial perturbation is only coupled with the weights of the first layer.
-TRADES-YOPO-m-n is to perform \textit{n} times gradient descent to update the weights of the first layer and iteratively runs \textit{m} times for each data.
+where $\mathcal{L}\left ( .,. \right )$ denotes the cross-entropy loss function; $f_{\theta}(x)$ denotes the output vector of the neural network, which is parameterized by $\theta$. $y$ is the label-indicator vector; $\eta$ denotes the image noise (perturbation); $\lambda$ is a balancing hyperparameter. $f_{\theta}(x + \eta)$ denotes the output vector of the neural network where the perturbation $\eta$ are added into the input.
+The aim of this loss function is to reduce the gap between adversarial examples and non-adversarial examples when the model undertakes the classification task, i.e. making the classification boundary more smooth.
+TRADES-YOPO-m-n borrows the idea from Pontryagin's Maximum Principle \cite{kopp1962pontryagin} to approximate the back-propogation.
+One assumption of TRADES-YOPO-m-n is that the adversarial perturbation is only coupled with the weights of the first layer.
+TRADES-YOPO-m-n performs \textit{n} times gradient descent to update the weights of the first layer and iteratively runs \textit{m} times for each data point.
 Zhang et al. \cite{zhang:zhang2019you} state that $m\times n$ should be a little larger than the number of attack iterations so that TRADES-YOPO-m-n could achieve a competitive result.
 In our experimental setting, the number of outer-loops \textit{m} is set to 5 and the number of inner loop \textit{n} is set to 3 if we desire to attack the models in 10 iterations by PGD \cite{madry:madry2017towards}.
-The training time for each epoch is 2.5 minutes running in the training platform equipped with a single GPU V100.
+The training time for each epoch is 2.5 minutes running on a single GPU V100.
 The supernet adversarial training algorithm is presented in Algorithm \ref{supernet_training}.